uvarc/rc-website/content/post/2023-may-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

+Five RTX3090 nodes (4 GPU devices each) have been added to the `gpu` partition - use `--gres:rtx3090` in Slurm script.

 ### Modules

 1. The toolchains `gompic` `gcccuda` `goolfc` will be **removed** from Rivanna during the maintenance period, since we now have CUDA-aware toolchains based on gcc/11.2.0.
 If you need assistance with rebuilding your own code, please contact us [here](https://www.rc.virginia.edu/form/support-request/).
 The following affected modules have been migrated: